phishy/babelframes/README.md

 ## Features

-- **Automatic Transcription**: Extracts speech from video and converts it to text using AWS Transcribe.
+- **Automatic Transcription**: Extracts speech from video and converts it to text using AWS Transcribe, then processes the transcription through ChatGPT to fix errors and improve accuracy.
 - **Translation Support**: Easily translate transcriptions into multiple languages.
 - **Interactive UI**: User-friendly interface for managing and editing transcription timelines.
 - **Undo/Redo Support**: Allows you to undo or redo changes, with state stored in localStorage for persistence.